A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: Conclusion and discussion

-The computation required for this work was carried out on the Hydra cluster at the Indian Institute of Astrophysics and CAC, Korea Institute for Advanced Study.
+\acknowledgments{ The computation required for this work was carried out on the Hydra cluster at the Indian Institute of Astrophysics.
+The code for computing the CMT was developed on the Center for Advanced Computation, Korea Institute for Advanced Study.
 We acknowledge use of the \texttt{21cmFAST} code~\cite{Mesinger:2010ne}.
-P.~C would like to thank K.~P.~Yogendran for useful discussions.
+P.~C would like to thank K.~P.~Yogendran for useful discussions.}